AI Clearance — Complete Operations Guide

 Example D — Extend or revoke active grant (issue-level management logic)

-- Revoking queues deprovision job if one is not already active.
+• Revoking starts the deprovisioning follow-up if one is not already active.

-- Approval escalation sweep (hourly): tracks pending approval timers, records SLA breaches/escalations, adds comments.
+• Approval escalation check: tracks pending approval timers, records SLA breaches or escalations, and adds comments.

-- Recertification sweep (daily): creates recert issues for grants entering recert window.
+• Recertification check: creates recertification issues for grants entering the review window.

-- Retention sweep (daily): prunes old audit events and retained external-identity metadata.
+• Retention check: prunes old audit events and retained external-identity metadata according to the retention policy.

 11) Troubleshooting by symptom